sandialabs/slycat/docs/plugins.rst

 for the model, along with the name of a new or existing project to contain the new model.
 Once the connection to the Slycat server has been made and a project identified or created, the new model is created and immediately finished (causing the finish() function to be called).
-When you view the new model in a web browser, it will display "Hello, World!", which was the markup returned by the plugin html() function.
+When you view the new model in a web browser, it will display the "Hello, World!" content returned by the plugin's html() function.